-Tom Hanks Learns Mr. Rogers Is His Distant Cousin & The Link Makes Perfect Sense
+Tom Hanks Learns He's Related To Mr. Rogers & TBH, It Makes Perfect Sense

 Just five days before the premiere of A Beautiful Day in the Neighborhood, Tom Hanks learned Fred Rogers is his distant cousin.
 And although the interesting link was a surprise to the actor who plays the beloved Mr. Rogers in the movie, I think this news makes perfect sense.